henrylaynesa/henrylaynesa.github.io/life/_posts/2019-10-9-blog-launch.md

 - I want to improve my presence online and in the industry.
 - I'll be able to reach and collaborate with more people this way.
 - This shall serve as my portfolio!
+- I have a bad habit of not documenting my work properly.
+Having a blog to manage sort of forces me to document my code and work more!
+I try my best to make my code as readable as much as it is but sometimes if I just want it quick and dirty, I won't bother going back for it.
+Will work on it!
 - I wanted to try out web development again (even just for a little bit).
 - Having a personal website is cool :sunglasses:!